Guest post by Gur Dotan,Co-Founder @ Soomla

 Spot Them Early

 Spotting high-spending users early is extremely important.
 Tapstream’s report shows that you will lose 80 percent of your players in less than the first seven days.
-You will be lucky enough if one of your VIP players stays within those 20 percent that remain.
+You will be lucky enough if one of your VIP players stays within those 20 percent that remains.
 If you could retain those that would usually leave, you could potentially double your income.
 The best way to identify them is to use cross-game data and find those users that spend in other games, too.

 Now that we’ve identified the VIPs and figured out ways of spotting them in the masses, we need to do everything we can to make them stay.